 Fortitude Valley Police Gaol (1863–1903)

 Members of the Christian Women's Temperance Union, Brisbane, 1901.
-(John Oxley Library)
+(John Oxley Library, State Library of Queensland)

-The prison was regularly visited by the Sisters of Mercy, the Women’s Christian Temperance Union, and the Salvation Army officers, who tried to help the inmates back onto the ‘straight and narrow’.
-They were shocked by the conditions they found, especially with young prisoners ‘packed as close as cattle in a railway truck with creatures so vile that no language at our command will convey an adequate conception of their degradation’.
+The prison was regularly visited by the Sisters of Mercy, the Women’s Christian Temperance Union, and Salvation Army officers, who tried to help the inmates back onto the ‘straight and narrow’.
+These visitors were shocked by the conditions they found, especially with young prisoners ‘packed as close as cattle in a railway truck with creatures so vile that no language at our command will convey an adequate conception of their degradation’.
 In 1887 a major inquiry into the Queensland prison system was launched.
-It was found that the ‘old hands’ were using the prisons as recruitment grounds for young prostitutes, and the inquiry heard that one 17-year-old girl held at Fortitude Valley awaiting trial had been approached by a ‘notorious brothel keeper’ who made the ‘most improper overtures to her, and that if when released she went to a certain address, she would get plenty of flash clothes and $10’.
+It was found that the ‘old hands’ were using the prisons as recruitment grounds for young prostitutes, and the inquiry heard that one 17-year-old girl held at Fortitude Valley awaiting trial had been approached by a ‘notorious brothel keeper’ who made the ‘most improper overtures to her, and that if she went to a certain address after her release, she would get plenty of flash clothes and $10’.

 ‘It is the system that is at fault, and until that can be altered and female prisoners confined separately, with classification for work purposes, we may regard the gaol as little better than a manufactory of abandoned and criminal women.’ (‘1887 Inquiry into Gaols’)